-6.2.5 Porticos, verandahs and balconies may protrude outside of the building envelope.
-Refer to the Memorandum of Common Provisions for limitations.

-6.2.6 Other activation elements may be considered on their architectural merits by the design review panel.
+- 6.2.5 Porticos, verandahs and balconies may protrude outside of the building envelope.
+Refer to the Memorandum of Common Provisions for limitations. - 6.2.6 Other activation elements may be considered on their architectural merits by the Peet Design Review Panel